Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided, and description does not disclose behavioral traits such as rate limits, data ordering, or what fields are returned.
-Minimal information.
+No annotations are present, and the description does not disclose key behavioral traits such as pagination behavior, rate limits, data freshness, or whether the list is ordered.
+The minimal description leaves the agent uninformed.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.